 Join our Facebook group, Coronavirus and your Money for money news and updates as soon as we get them, as well as a place to ask money questions, share worries and help others out.

-Wages under the scheme will be backdated to 1 March and the scheme will be open for at least the end of October, with greater flexibility being introduced from the start of August.
+Wages under the scheme will be backdated to 1 March and the scheme will be open until the end of October, with greater flexibility being introduced from the start of August.
 There is no limit on amount of funding and the government will pay grants to support as many jobs as necessary.

 To be eligible, you must have started your employment by 19 March 2020.
 The first of the grants are hoped to be paid before the end of April so it could take a few weeks to get your money.